 - Completion of 64 semester credits as listed on the Credit Checklist/Courseplan. - Completion of a Specialist Research Project worth a minimum of 3 credits.
-This research project must include one genre of research, consisting of one course LEAD796 (Program Evaluation and Intervention Research).
-This action research project will involve data collection and analysis of a problem or issue from the workplace.
+This research project must include one genre of research.
+This research project will involve data collection and analysis of a problem or issue from the workplace.
 The participant and an assigned advisor will select a second faculty reader who will assist in the successful completion of the project.
 This project is different from both the MA research project and the dissertation in the degree and complexity required. - A successful comprehensive evaluation, consisting of the following:

-- 1. The development of a portfolio demonstrating competency in at least 15 areas, with 2 at the "distinguished" level and the majority of the rest at the "established" level (see "Competency Evaluation Rubric" in Appendix B).
-Each competency is reviewed by the regional learning group and approved by the faculty IDP team members. - 2.
+- 1. The development of a portfolio demonstrating competency in at least 15 areas, with at least two at the "proficient" level, and the rest at the "satisfactory" level (see "Competency Evaluation Rubric" in Appendix B).
+Each competency is reviewed by the leadership and learning group and approved by three faculty members. - 2.
 A written "synthesis paper" is submitted to the Program Team two weeks before the presentation of the portfolio (see section on Assessment). - 3.
-Successful portfolio presentation demonstrating achievement of the program competencies (see section on Assessment).
+Successful portfolio presentation demonstrating achievement of the program competencies (see section on Assessment). - 4.
+Submission of a research-based article to a peer-reviewed publication.